-- Confirm that, to the best of their knowledge, each candidate's work is his/her own authentic work. - Ensure that all coursework, IAs, EEs, projects and any other students' research works are verified through Turnitin.com to ascertain the extent of similarity.
-All these prevention measures must assist teachers to detect any plagiarism as much as possible.
+- Confirm that, to their knowledge, each candidate's work is their authentic work. - Ensure that all coursework, IAs, EEs, projects and other students' research works are verified through Turnitin.com to ascertain the extent of the similarity.
+All these prevention measures must assist teachers in detecting any plagiarism as much as possible.